Jesse Winker Player Props: Brewers vs. Giants

-On Saturday, Jesse Winker (.250 on-base percentage in past 10 games, 75 points below season-long percentage) and the Milwaukee Brewers face the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 4:10 PM ET.
+The Milwaukee Brewers, including Jesse Winker (.179 on-base percentage in past 10 games, 136 points below season-long percentage), take on starter Alex Cobb and the San Francisco Giants at American Family Field, Sunday at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Giants.
+In his last game he had a hitless showing (0-for-4) against the Giants.

 Jesse Winker Game Info & Props vs. the Giants